What is Gross Margin?

 Gross Margin Formula

-The formula to calculate the gross profit margin is as follows.
+The formula to calculate the gross margin is equal to gross profit divided by net revenue.

 - Gross Profit = Net Revenue – Cost of Goods Sold (COGS)